Can I Sell a Home After Owning It 1 Year?

 • Comparable properties nearby: Known as real estate comps, recent nearby home sales affect the sale price and value of your home.
 In a seller’s market, prices typically rise, which could effectively boost equity in your home and increase appreciation.

 • Size and usable space of your home: Numbers don’t lie, but they may not tell the whole story, either.
 If you have built a home addition or finished an attic or basement, that’s more usable square footage that can make your home worth more.
-Accessory Dwelling Units (ADUs) such as a detached mother-in-law house have been known to add as much as 38% value.
+Accessory Dwelling Units (ADUs), such as a detached mother-in-law house, have been known to add roughly 30% value.

 • Age and condition of your home: An appraisal provides a good assessment of your home’s general condition.
 Age does not necessarily detract from your home’s worth, as long as quality materials and building practices were used and the home has been renovated or at least properly maintained.
 Gore advises homeowners to keep their homes in good condition.
 “Fix things.
 Don’t give buyers a reason to chip away at your asking price.”

 • Upgrades and updates: Even though homes are built to last, changing trends can necessitate a remodel.
 Kitchens and baths remain the most popular rooms to upgrade – as well as the most expensive.
 Just be careful not to over-improve.
 If you know you’re going to be in the house only a short time, Gore recommends not doing major remodels.
-Smaller modifications such as fresh paint can add as much as 5% to a home’s value and allow you to keep cash in hand for your move.
+Smaller modifications, such as fresh paint, can add 2%-5% to a home’s value and allow you to keep cash in hand for your move.

 • Health of the economy: With inflation comes rising home prices.
 Conversely, prices typically drop during a recession.

-The latest average appreciation rate in the U.S. is currently around 15.7%, according to the National Association of Realtors.
-That’s up from a rate of 14.3% a year ago.
-In comparison, it was only 4% in 2019.
+The latest average appreciation rate in the U.S. is currently around 4.7%.
+That’s down from a rate of 15.7% a year ago.

 How can I find out what my home might be worth now?